 Skiing together is a positive way to get to know each other better, renew an extinguished flame, or even pop the question in a fantastic fashion.

 Haven’t you heard the saying “the couple that skis together, stays together”?
-Perhaps I have made it up – but it sounds good.
+Perhaps I have made it up – its workd for me and my guy for 30 years!
+Cheers..
 Get out and share the love of skiing with the one you love… see our ski love story!